-Two years ago I started work on the album artwork for my band Ten Million Aliens, a three piece from Hull in the UK.
-The original working title for the album was “American Rust” and being fascinated by American cars and hot rods, my early ideas involved cutting out images of old junkyard cars and placing them in different deserted landscapes.
+Two years ago I started work on some ideas for album artwork for the UK band Ten Million Aliens.
+The original working title for the album was “American Rust” and having always been fascinated by American cars and hot rods, my early ideas involved cutting out images of old junkyard cars and placing them in different deserted landscapes.

 The idea set me working up a series of wrecked and abandoned cars set into famous medieval and later classical landscapes which I exhibited as American Rust in the Great North Art show in Ripon Cathedral in 2019.
 It’s painstaking work in Photoshop masking out and re-colourising different images off the internet and in fact it’s surprisingly difficult to get a good match in perspective between a 1950’s junkyard car and a 16th century landscape (Who knew?)